stassa/wh40ksim/README.md

 upon a single target, while taking into account both sides' movement and even cover, to some degree.
 A full battlefield simulation is still a long way away, but other aspects of combat are in the works.
 Our engineers sensibly considered barbarous melee fighting not to be the primary objective.
-Some races primitive superstitions regarding "psychic powers" will eventually have to be taken into account also- they often seem capable of turning the tide of battle, therefore, we must be prepared.
+Some races' primitive superstitions regarding "psychic powers" will eventually have to be taken into account also- they often seem capable of turning the tide of battle, therefore, we must be prepared.